Specific leaf area

-Specific leaf area (SLA) is the ratio of leaf area to leaf dry mass.
-The inverse of SLA is Leaf Mass per Area (LMA).
+Specific leaf area (SLA) is the quotient of leaf area to leaf dry mass; it has SI units of square centimeters per kilogram (cm²/kg).
+The inverse of SLA is leaf mass per area (LMA), with SI units of kilogram per square centimeters (kg/cm²).

 Rationale

 Specific leaf area is a ratio indicating how much leaf area a plant builds with a given amount of leaf biomass: